Charles Gwathmey: Career

 Gwathmey's firm designed the Museum Of Contemporary Art of North Miami, Florida in 1995, and the Astor Place Tower, a 21-story condominium project in Manhattan's East Village, in 2005.
-In 2011 the Ron Brown Building would serve as the new home of the United States Mission to the United Nations for which he was the lead architect.
+In 2011 the Ron Brown Building would be the new home of the United States Mission to the United Nations for which he was the lead architect.
 The building was dedicated to him.
 In her remarks, Ambassador Susan Rice thanked Gwathmey posthumously.

 Personal life

 His first marriage to Emily Margolin, a writer, ended in divorce.
 He had one child from that marriage, Annie Gwathmey.
 In 1974 Gwathmey married Bette-Ann Damson.

 Gwathmey died of esophageal cancer on August 3, 2009, one day before the opening of Bay Lake Tower, one of his projects.
 He was 71.
 His wife donated his archives to Yale University in 2010.

 Awards and honors

 Gwathmey was the recipient of the Brunner Prize from the American Academy of Arts and Letters in 1970, and in 1976 he was elected to the academy.
 In 1983, he won the Medal of Honor from the New York Chapter of the American Institute of Architects and in 1985, he received the first Yale Alumni Arts Award from the Yale School of Architecture.
 In 1988 the Guild Hall Academy of Arts awarded Gwathmey its Lifetime Achievement Medal in Visual Arts, followed in 1990 by a Lifetime Achievement Award from the New York State Society of Architects.
 Gwathmey was the only architect named in the Leadership in America issue of Time magazine.